 Some people are confused.
 Free economic activity does not try to make everyone equal, it simply allows people to be the best they can be.
 Is there anything wrong with that?

-Without the market, there would be no reward for problem solving, for working hard if the best of your efforts were given to someone else, some stranger.
-Where is the challenge and struggle.
+Without the market, there would be no reward for problem-solving, for working hard if the best of your efforts were given to someone else, some stranger.
+Where are the challenge and struggle?

 Remember you can also be mentally lazy.
 Thinking is the hardest work there is, that is why so few people do it.
 You need to be striving to improve your situation.
 If you are just working at your job, and not trying to improve yourself and prepare for the next step, in my mind you are lazy.